Earth Talk

 There are no qualifications to join, or restrictions on where people come from.
 The main limitations are:

-• the use of English language and
+• the use of the English language and

 • meeting when convenient for the UK time zone.